cube-drone/rt0/players-guide/src/player/arcana/0_the_fool.md

 * Place The Fool on the Kitchen Sink.
 * Place any card on either Unlikely Weapon or Unlikely Helmet.
 * At the end of the turn, discard The Fool.
-* Mark 3 Corruption Points on Kitchen Sink to flip it to No More Mister Knife Guy.
+* Mark 3 Corruption Points on Kitchen Sink to gain No More Mister Knife Guy.

 #### Item - Unlikely Weapon
 * You cannot play a card on Unlikely Weapon unless through the Kitchen Sink ability.